struct/mathilda/README.md

 ### Using Shared Memory

 The Shared Memory segment is perhaps the most complex part of Mathilda.
-It is %100 OPTIONAL, but can be helpful when collecting results across multiple processes that would otherwise be lost.
+It is %100 optional, but can be helpful when collecting results across multiple processes that would otherwise be lost.
 Before fork is called, each Mathilda shm_id and shm_ptr member variable is updated to point to a shared memory segment created just for that child process.
 In order to use this functionality the use_shm flag must be set to true when you create your Mathilda class instance.
+By default you get 4MB of shared memory allocated for each child process.

 You can use this shared memory to store anything, and then access it later using the finish callback which is invoked after all child processes have exited.